Li Yan (Yang Wu): During Tang Dynasty

-In 903, Zhu, who at that point had prevailed over Li Maozhen, forced Li Maozhen to surrender the emperor to him to sue for peace, and slaughtered the eunuchs, was planning on seizing the throne eventually.
+In 903, Zhu, who at that point had prevailed over Li Maozhen, forced Li Maozhen to surrender the emperor to him to sue for peace, and slaughtered the eunuchs, was planning on seizing the imperial throne eventually.
 He feared that Li Yan's father Zhang Jun, who had by that point retired to his estate in Changshui (長水, in modern Luoyang, Henan), would incite the regional governors to rise against him, and therefore had the entire family killed.
 Only Li Yan's older brother Zhang Ge escaped to Xichuan Circuit (西川, headquartered in modern Chengdu, Sichuan).

 In 905, Yang Xingmi died.
 His subordinates met with Li Yan and requested Li Yan to bestow on his son and designated successor Yang Wo the titles of military governor of Huainan, supreme commander of the southeastern circuits, honorary chancellor title of Shizhong (侍中), and Prince of Hongnong — a lesser title to Yang Xingmi's Prince of Wu title.
 Li Yan did so.